Forex Trading: What You Need To Know Before You Start

 Pip is short for percentage in point.
 It measures the movement of the exchange rate and is a number that measures profit and loss.
 You might hear traders quoting market activity in pips.
 On Sage FX we use Meta Trader 4 and Meta Trader 5 as our forex trading platform.
 You can easily download a free pip indicator once logged in.
 You will then be able to quote your profits like the professionals in no time!

 What happens when there is a difference between the selling and the buying price of an asset?
 This is called a spread and is ultimately how much it will cost you to make a particular trade.
 You can calculate this by subtracting the selling price from the buying price.
 Sage FX’s spreads are one of the lowest in the industry with pips going as low as 0.1.

 Forex Term #3: Margins

-When trading you need a collateral or deposit to be able to trade on the forex market.
+When trading you need collateral or a deposit to be able to trade on the forex market.
 This is called a margin.
 How do you calculate it though?
 Simple.
 Just divide the overall lot size by the leverage.
 Most reputable brokers establish rules to safeguard their traders.
 Sage FX’s margin call is at 100% with a stop out level of 70%.
 This means that if you reach a margin below 70% Meta Trader will start to close your positions one by one.
-This will stop you going into further losses that might go below 0 USD.
+This will stop you from going into further losses that might go below 0 USD.
 Your desktop or mobile Meta Trader will also show your margin level, so you know when you are about to reach 100%.

 Forex Term #4: Leverage